fogbender/b2b-saaskit/README.md

 1. Start with a fully-functional, relatively complex application.
 Then, modify it to become your own product.

-2. You should be able to go from zero to idea validation verdict for the cost of a domain name - all the third-party services used by the kit offer meaningful free-forever starter plans.
+2. You should be able to build an app to validate your idea for the cost of a domain name - all the third-party services used by the kit offer meaningful free-forever starter plans.

 ## Why "B2B"?